slembcke/Chipmunk2D/README.txt

 * BUG: Calling cpBodySetPos() on a sleeping body was delaying the Separate() handler callback if one existed.
 * BUG: Fixed a bug where Separate() handler callbacks were not occuring when removing shapes.
 * API: Added cpSpaceEachConstraint().
+* API: Added a "CurrentTimeStep" property to cpSpace to retrieve the current (or most recent) timestep.
 * MISC: Got rid of anonymous unions so that it is C99 clean again.

 CHANGES SINCE 5.x: